Benjamin Morris (photo: Matthew Johnson)

 With recent venues including Westminster Abbey, Leeds Town Hall and Kristiansand Cathedral (Norway), Ben is regularly engaged as a soloist for recitals and other performances.
-He has performed as organ soloist under Sir Roger Norrington, Howard Shelley, and Stephen Cleobury, and has played organ and harpsichord continuo alongside His Majestys Sagbutts and Cornetts, The Saraband Consort and Britten Sinfonia.
-He has studied organ with Gordon Stewart, Colin Walsh, David Briggs and Richard Pinel, and harpsichord at the Royal Academy of Music with Terence Charlston.
+He has performed as organ soloist under Sir Roger Norrington, Howard Shelley and Stephen Cleobury, and has played organ and harpsichord continuo alongside His Majestys Sagbutts and Cornetts, The Saraband Consort and Britten Sinfonia.
+He has studied organ with Gordon Stewart, David Briggs, Colin Walsh and Richard Pinel, and harpsichord at the Royal Academy of Music with Terence Charlston.
 Ben is a prizewinning Fellow of the Royal College of Organists.

 An experienced conductor and choir trainer, Ben regularly conducts York Minster Choir in services and rehearses daily with the choristers.
 Whilst in Cambridge, Ben spent a term running and directing Jesus College’s two choirs, and conducted orchestral works including Mozart’s Piano Concerto No. 20 in D minor and sell-out performances of Milhaud’s chamber opera, Le Pauvre Matelot.
 Ben has been Musical Director of the York-based Chapter House Choir since 2017.